 In 2008, Speed joined the Palletways network, and for the first time expanded it’s service portfolio to include UK express pallet delivery.
 Speed had a great reputation with parcel networks as offering a great service in one of the most challenging locations, and it was time to expand that to the world of pallets.
 And most importantly, we fought hard to differentiate ourself from the ‘cheap and cheerful carrier’, by doing things differently.
 By going further, by driving service levels, by communicating, by being transparent.

-It has worked - we always have customers knocking on our door unhappy with the cheap and cheerful service of their current carrier.
 This asserted our vision as the premium carrier, a leader in the area, and member of Europe's premium, leading pallet network.

 Fast forward to the present day.
 For many, the price war continues.
 But, positively, we have reached a point where there is an appreciation for a better service.
 Our customers and our customers' customers have realised the money you save on cheap carriage and sub standard service is money you spend putting right failures.
 We are proud to have retained many of our customers for decades.
 That says to us they wouldn’t trust their products to be delivered by anyone else.